amnonge/GPSFM-code/README.md

 ## Background

-The code retrievs camera matrices and 3D points given a set of pairwise fundamental matrices.
+The code retrieves camera matrices and 3D points given a set of pairwise fundamental matrices.

 For more information see: